GPR-ZRH/P4Install/docs/README.md

 P4Install provides a semi-automated way to install Perforce Helix on linux based servers and NAS (such as DiskStation).

 This repository provides guides and scripts that will help you get a Perforce Server up an running within minutes.
 You will be guided through the use of the scripts with code snippets and a step-by-step guide.
-The Master branch provides the main functionality of P4Install.
+The Master branch provides the generic functionality of P4Install.
 Checkout other Branches for specfic server providers or tools.
 While it would be possible to create an fully automated script, this semi-automated way is more customizable and future proof.
 It allows you to manually specify which version to install, where to place the depot and increases security by seperating the perforce server from the root user.